 And lastly, this recipe also includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 The Bottom Line

-Judging by its ingredients alone, EVO Dog Food appears to be an above-average canned product.
+Judging by its ingredients alone, EVO canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 And a fat-to-protein ratio of about 67%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.